 - Teaching materials, computers with learning software, games, theatre, music and sports equipment

-The Project
+Project goals

 Guatemala is the most populous country in Central America.
 A special feature of the region is the very high proportion of people of indigenous origin, at around 40 percent.
 As a rule, these people are less well educated and have less access to lucrative occupations.
 The country is still suffering from the aftermath of civil war.
 Since then, many Guatemalans have found violence a sad part of their everyday lives.
 Drug and gang crime are rampant in urban agglomerations, and land conflicts flare up again and again in rural areas.